mr-page/obisidian/Chem/TDB.md

 whether $\displaystyle\ce{ Na+ }$ doesn't tend to react with $\displaystyle\ce{ H+ }$ or $\displaystyle\ce{ OH- }$

+# Strong and weak acid
+The stronger acid can form weaker acid by displacement

 # Symbol related to molarity, mole,